 Coastal Bend Trustees Fire College President

-Coastal Bend College trustees voted 4-3 Thursday to place embattled President Beatriz Espinoza on administrative leave.
+Coastal Bend College trustees voted 4 to 3 Thursday to place embattled president Beatriz Espinoza on administrative leave.
 The trustees also voted "to issue a letter of intent to discharge the college president," according to the Corpus Christi Caller-Times.

 An investigation by the Texas Higher Education Coordinating Board last year found that the community college improperly changed students' grades and did not have a policy for doing so.
 The college also failed to properly administer a state nursing grant program.
 THECB launched the investigation after Matilda Saenz, a former interim vice president of instruction and economic development at Coastal Bend, accused administrators of committing fraud by changing nursing students' grades without faculty consent.
 She also accused Espinoza of nepotism.
 Saenz was fired from the college in August days before her contract expired.